Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 We had forgotten about this second creek crossing until we neared Spruce Creek.
 Luckily, the only down tree over the creek was beefier.
 So we took turns and carefully walked right to the other side.
 But the battle was far from over.

 Soon, we entered the open forest north of Spruce Creek.
 I had initially wanted to go up the slopes.
-Then we would traverse west over the top of the two north-trending gullies.
+Then, we would traverse west over the top of the two north-trending gullies.
 But shortly, it became too brushy to navigate.
-So we backtracked toward the creek, which would be the only water before camp.
+So we backtracked toward the creek, the only water before camp.

 See more trip photos here.